|Monthly Tech-Tip |

 Alternate Names: Red Art

-Jan 2012: We are got reports of Redart properties possibly showing some variation, we arranged testing and on separate shipments arriving at different places and spanning a year.
+Jan 2022: We got reports of Redart properties possibly showing some variation, we arranged testing on separate shipments arriving at different places and spanning a year.
 The results for drying shrinkage, water of plasticity, drying performance and fired shrinkage were very similar for all.

 This material is quite high in iron thus the powder is a deep red color and quite messy to work with.
 Redart is also used by potters in glaze recipes, sometimes up to 60%.